KumarShivam382/pomodoro/README.md

-Pomodor is a technique to enhance focus !.
+Pomodoro is a technique to enhance focus !!!.